 Step 3: Food and Drink

 The therapist or teacher may start by asking the child “What do you want to drink/eat?”
 Allow the child to respond with a desired food item or drink.
-It is important that the that you have the food or drink item the child requests; therefore, you may want to give the child choices.
+It is important that you have the food or drink item the child requests; therefore, you may want to give the child choices.
 For example, place four different food or drink items on the table before asking the child “What do you want to drink/eat?”
 After the child requests an item, allow him/her to eat/drink the item.
 Next, prompt the child to ask you, “What do you want to eat/drink?” and respond with a food or drink item the student can easily give you.
 This is a great game to play at meal times!

 Prompts: Verbal, Visual, Physical, Pointing, Tapping

-Note: The therapist/teacher must establish a turn taking system with the student.
+Note: The therapist/teacher must establish a turn-taking system with the student.
 Gradually fade all prompts in order for the child to independently ask “What” questions.